After-Shock/Cloudbox-wiki/Sonarr.md

 ### Jackett

 1. Click "Settings" -> "Indexers".

 1. Click Add Indexer (`+`)

 1. Select "Torznab".

 1. For "Host", paste in the indexer's 'Torznab Feed" (see [[Jackett]]).
 Replace `https` with `http` and replace `jackett.yourdomain.com` with `jackett:8080`.

 1. For "API Key", paste in your Jackett API Key (see [[Jackett]]).

 1. Your settings will look like this:

     ![Sonarr Jackett](http://i.imgur.com/DcmVyUC.png)

 Note: These steps will need to done for each individual indexer you want to add.

-## Plex Autoscan

-## Setting the TV Path
-1. When you are ready to add your first show to Sonarr, click the "Path" drop-down and select "Add a different path".
-1. Click the blue "Browse" button, select `tv`, scroll to the bottom and select "OK".
-1. Click the green "checkmark" button to add the path.

 ## Torrent Cleaner script